skylarryan212-maker/llm-client-1/TESTING_GUIDE.md

 ## Success Criteria

-✅ All tests pass when:
+âœ… All tests pass when:
 - [ ] New chat created and appears in sidebar (no refresh needed)
 - [ ] User message writes to Supabase
 - [ ] Model tokens stream in real-time